glmoctezuma/yourusername.github.io/research.md

 * The Causal Effect of Campaign Contributions on Legislators' Voting Behavior (with Matias Iaryczower).

-* The Causal Effect of Campaign Contributions on Legislators' Voting Behavior (with Matias Iaryczower).

 * Dynamics of Electoral Coalitions (with Anderson Frey and Sergio Montero)

 # Publications